w3bcooki3/osintvault/README.md

 ---

-### ⚠️ **Important Note: Demo Product**
+### ⚠️ **Important Note: Demo Product & Future Plans**

 Please be aware that this version of OSINTVault is a **demonstration product**.
 It showcases core functionalities and a conceptual design.
-While it is fully functional and can be used by anyone, I have **not yet begun development of a professional, commercial version** as I am actively seeking valuable feedback and comments from users like you.
-Your input is highly appreciated as this project evolves!
+While it is fully functional and can be used by anyone, it is currently in active development.
+Your feedback and comments are highly valued and will directly contribute to its evolution!

+I am also actively working on a **browser extension** designed to seamlessly integrate with OSINTVault.
+This extension will make it easier to collect information directly from web pages, store it in a temporary "collection vault," which can then be easily exported and imported into your main OSINTVault application, automatically organizing data within your user-created custom investigation vaults.

 ---